 To collect data on student opinion, students took a survey using Google Forms and answered questions about their attitudes towards science and various activities.
 The survey was conducted twice in October, once at the beginning and once at the end.
 This month was chosen because the students have been in school for a little over a month and they have become accustomed to the structure and daily routines of my classroom.
 October is also a great month, curriculum wise for Physical Science.
 The general students used this month to build balloon cars to demonstrate concepts in motion and forces and used the lab notebooks to record all data, engineering and design challenges and project outcomes.
 The honors students designed many of their own labs to test concepts about forces and motion and used the notebook full of past labs as a reference guide to create new and more in depth labs.

 Short informal student interviews were also conducted and recorded in my own journal to give opinions on specific activities and if they used their notebook to help them with those or not.
 At the end of October, the two surveys were compared as well my journal observations and recordings.
-When analyzed together, the observations of students with informal interviews, my own personal journal and the survey questions, provided me with information to determine if the lab notebooks organized the students and myself to help produce a more coherent progression of the curriculum, an improved attitude towards science, and a greater self-efficacy in the laboratory setting
+When analyzed together, the observations of students with informal interviews, my own personal journal and the survey questions, provided me with information to determine if the lab notebooks organized the students and myself to help produce a more coherent progression of the curriculum, an improved attitude towards science, and a greater self-efficacy in the laboratory setting.